sam-hurley/sam-hurley/README.md

 -------------------------

 Looking to contribute to making meaningful impacts that make people’s lives easier and improve long-term well-being through tech 🧑‍💻
+Recently graduated the Northcoders' software development bootcamp in JavaScript 💻

 * 🌍  I'm based in Leeds, UK
 * ✉️  You can contact me at [samhurley4@hotmail.com](mailto:samhurley4@hotmail.com)